Millennium Healthcare Bursary

 - Short-listing of applicants takes place during April.

-- Final Selection Panel by a panel of Trustees and specialists is held in May.
+- Final Selection Panel by a panel of Trustees and specialists will be held in May 2024 and interviews may be held virtually.

 - Successful applicants are normally informed on the same day.